danielmtowe/ngare98-4/README.md

 # How to install mobius in Ubuntu 20.04

-Node JS installation
+### Node JS installation

-sudo apt-get install -y nodejs
+  - sudo apt-get install -y nodejs

-sudo apt install npm
+  - sudo apt install npm

-check the vision installed
+You can check the version of nodejs installed thought

-node -v
+  - node -v
-(v 10.19.0)

-npm install

-### mysql installation

 ### MQTT server Installation